cosmos/sdk-tutorials/tutorial/app-init.md

 Here is what `baseapp` does:
 - Decode transaction received from the Tendermint consensus engine.
 - Extract messages from transactions and do basic sanity checks.
 - Route the message to the appropriate module so that it can be processed.
+Note that `baseapp` has no knowledge of the specific modules you want to use.
+It is your job to declare such modules in `app.go`, as we will see later. `baseapp` only implements the core routing logic that can be applied to any module.
 - Commit if the ABCI message is [`DeliverTx`](https://tendermint.com/docs/spec/abci/abci.html#delivertx) ([`CheckTx`](https://tendermint.com/docs/spec/abci/abci.html#checktx) changes are not persistent).
-- Help setting up [`Beginblock`](https://tendermint.com/docs/spec/abci/abci.html#beginblock) and [`Endblock`](https://tendermint.com/docs/spec/abci/abci.html#endblock, two messages that enable you to define logic executed at the beginning and end of each block.
+- Help set up [`Beginblock`](https://tendermint.com/docs/spec/abci/abci.html#beginblock) and [`Endblock`](https://tendermint.com/docs/spec/abci/abci.html#endblock, two messages that enable you to define logic executed at the beginning and end of each block.
 In practice, each module implements its own `BeginBlock` and `EndBlock` sub-logic, and the role of the app is to aggregate everything together.
 - Help initialise your state.
-- Help setting up queries.
+- Help set up queries.

 Go ahead and import `baseapp` in your application.
 Also import the SDK's [`codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec), which will be useful for encoding and decoding structs in your application's modules.